visionanddepiction/visionanddepiction.github.io/index.md

 ![Creative Commons Attribution-Share Alike 4.0 International - W Bulach](https://upload.wikimedia.org/wikipedia/commons/thumb/9/9b/00_0781_Canal_in_Delft_%28NL%29.jpg/640px-00_0781_Canal_in_Delft_%28NL%29.jpg)
 # About
 This conference about pictorial production and perception aims to bring artists, designers, and scientists together to discuss various overlapping themes.
 These themes are based on our Vision and Depiction framework that has been developed while teaching about perception and communication.
 The framework describes the form and content of pictures.
-For now, we envision four main talk sessions centring around the four pictorial factors: texture, light/color, space, and material.
+For now, we envision talk sessions centring around the elements of the framework.
 Within these themes, we hope to evoke discussions on both the medium and representation but also in the directions of semiotics and iconography and further contextual contemplation.

 ![V+D Framework](images/formcontent.png)